MicrosoftDocs/learn/learn-pr/azure-devops/create-release-pipeline/includes/8-clean-up-environment.md

 To delete the project:

-1. From Azure DevOps, navigate to your project.
+1. From Azure DevOps, go to your project.
 Earlier, we recommended that you name this project **Space Game - web - Release**.
 1. Select **Project settings** in the lower-left corner of your Azure DevOps page.
 1. In the **Project details** area, scroll down, and then select **Delete**.